Ontology Object Properties are Data Model Associative Entities – not Relationships

 FIBO identifies Universal Loan Identifier example

-The conventional mapping of object property to relationships erroneously derives two relationship lines between tLoanoan and its identifier.
+The conventional mapping of object property to relationships erroneously derives two relationship lines between the Loan and its identifier.

-This wrong design creates two foreign keys between the tables in a PDM: a Loan ID on Universal Loan Identifier and a ULI-ID on Loan.
+This incorrect design creates two foreign keys between the tables in a PDM: a Loan ID on Universal Loan Identifier and a ULI ID on Loan.

 Data Model Identification pattern (wrong and correct)